-On a daily basis I preach the importance of good posture.
+Daily I preach the importance of good posture to clients.
 Posture is a habit our muscles mold into.
 Good posture doesn’t just happen.
-We have to make a conscious effort to engage our core, pull our shoulders back and tuck our chin.
+We have to make a conscious effort to engage our core, pull our shoulders back, and tuck our chin.
 It takes consistency to make it a habit.
 Here are a few tips to help realign during the day.

-If you’re out running errands, take a peek at your reflection through a store front window.
+If you’re busy with errands, pause to take a peek at your reflection.
 Are your shoulders rounded?
-Are you leaning more towards one hip?
+Are you leaning more toward one hip?
 Is your head or belly protruding forward?
-Take time to nitpick – eventually you’ll fall into your optimum posture naturally.
+Take notice, make adjustments.
+With practice, an aligned stance will feel more natural.

-If you’re sitting down a large portion of the day, make sure your ergonomics are in order.
-Elbows, hips and knees should be at a 90 degree angle, computer screen at eye level.
-Include lumbar support to take strain off the lower back.
+If you sit down a large portion of the day, make sure your ergonomics are in order.
+Elbows, hips, and knees should be at a 90-degree angle, computer screen at eye level.
+Include lumbar support to take the strain off the lower back.
 Stand up, walk, and rotate your head every 20 minutes.

-- ➡Tuck your chin in, by moving it backwards and not downwards toward chest.
+- ➡Slightly nod, then tuck your chin in, by moving it backward and not downward toward the chest.

-- ➡When standing, imagine equally distributing your weight as oppose to leaning heavily on one side.
+- ➡When standing, imagine equally distributing your weight as opposed to leaning heavily on one side.

-And if you don’t remember any of this! just stand tall and breathe deep!
+And if you don’t remember any of this, simply, stand tall and breathe deep!